Mediated discourse analysis

 The MDA scholar, de Saint-George (2005) conceptualises practices, mediational means, and people, as having trajectories which intersect at space/time stations; and where sites of engagement can ‘open up’.
 This form of analysis can then help researchers look for the history of the practice and other potential site of engagement, and hence other nexus of interest.

 The flexibility of MDA can be seen in three ways; A choice of focal depth in terms of the practice(s) being explored; a choice of methods depending on the context; and the flexibility that results from establishing a large potential bank of mediational means, so as to afford the researcher choice in exploring different areas of concern or interest.

 The scale and scope of the analysis within MDA, means a richer field for potential theorizing.
 The alignment of MDA to the practice perspective, and the need for establishing mediational means partly via a thematic analysis, ensures linkages back to the literature.

 The data collection involved in MDA is relatively straightforward, with perhaps the exception of the desirability to record events at the site of engagement, which might result in access issues in some cases.
-However the analysis of the data is time consuming, for two reasons.
-First is the sheer quantity of the analytical resources needed to answer the heuristic questions (outlined in figure 7).
-This includes the thematic analysis of the two interview sets, the construction of the transcripts for the event episodes, the construction of the action hierarchy tables, as well as the interrogation of the interview data for trajectories of practice.
-Secondly the latter two analytical steps mentioned previously require meticulous and fastidious work, and do not lend themselves to be done using analytical software.
+However, the analysis of the data is time-consuming for two reasons.
+The first reason is the sheer quantity of analytical resources needed to answer the heuristic questions (outlined in figure 7).
+This includes thematic analysis of the two interview sets, the construction of transcripts for the event episodes, the construction of action hierarchy tables, as well as the interrogation of the interview data for trajectories of practice.
+Secondly, the latter two analytical steps mentioned previously require meticulous and fastidious work and do not lend themselves to be done using analytical software.

-As a result of the need to understand all the relevant trajectories of practice and the bank of mediational means that transpire to intersect and appear at a site of engagement, a deep and wide ranging understanding of the social realm of an organisation can be obtained from a single locus of study.
+As a result of the need to understand all the relevant trajectories of practice and the bank of mediational means that transpire to intersect and appear at a site of engagement, a deep and wide-ranging understanding of the social realm of an organisation can be obtained from a single locus of study.
 Hence the large amount of analytical work involved in MDA can yield a significant theoretical return on a smaller amount of fieldwork, possibly useful in situations where access is problematic or time limited.

 MDA is realized in practice through the research strategy of nexus analysis which is suitable for studying complex, evolving processes in order to shed light on social action not only in situ but also as reaching across long-span timescales.
 Nexus analysis is used also in fields other than linguistic studies.
 Examples of studies using nexus analysis have focused on micro perspectives but also on issues on macro level, e.g. when interpreting video diaries produced by children (Iivari et al., 2014), studying popular media as a pervasive educative force (Wohlwend & Medina, 2012), and building an information infrastructure in a city (Halkola et al., 2012), service interaction (Izadi, 2017, 2020).